ty-kj/GSCEFW/README.md

 4.ConstructW.m  #The function of the graph construction algorithm.

-5.EuDist2.m #EuDist2 compute the Euclidean distance matrix。
+5.EuDist2.m #EuDist2 compute the Euclidean distance matrix.

-6. eig1.m #
+6. eig1.m # compute the eigenvalue and eigenvector.

 7. EProjSimplex_new.m #The function used to solve for S.

-8.L2_distance_1.m #Compute squared Euclidean distance
+8.L2_distance_1.m #Compute squared Euclidean distance.

 9.ClusteringMeasure.m #Compute the clustering performance of the algorithm based on K-means.